 Where to find us

-Also it sounds like a simple task, most people find it difficult to find the venue for the first time.
-If you look at our Find Us – Location page, you will see the address, the parking situation, the nearby train stations, and a quick video showing exactly how to get to the hall from the main gates of the campus.
+Although it sounds like a simple task, most people find it difficult to find the venue for the first time.
+If you look at our Classes page, you will see the address, the parking situation, the nearby train stations, and a quick video showing exactly how to get to the car park and hall from the entrance to the campus.

 What to bring with you